In this post we will discuss writing a re-runnable SQL server query, So what is a re-runnable SQL query?

-A re-runnable SQL query is a SQL script that, when run more than once, will not through errors.
-Let’s understand what we mean by the statement with an example.
+A re-runnable SQL query is a SQL script that, when run more than once, will not throw errors.
+Let’s understand what we mean by this statement with an example.

 USE Demo